About The Magazine ANTIQUES

 After 15 years as an American art dealer and gallery director, Don joined ANTIQUES in September of 2011.
 Don brings a vast breadth of knowledge of the American paintings market to the publication—an important niche within the magazine’s editorial and advertising content.
 His goal is to help maintain the legacy of the century-old title and provide an important forum for dealers, museums, and luxury brands to promote their businesses.
 Don is a father of two girls, and an avid fan of the New York Metropolitans.

-Sarah oversees ANTIQUES's digital editorial output and serves as fact-checker for ANTIQUES.
+Sarah Turner (née Bilotta) began working for ANTIQUES on the eve of the magazine's 100th anniversary, overseeing digital editorial output and fact-checking.
+She now serves as Senior Editor.
 She also writes our popular Antique of the Day social media series.
-She holds a postgraduate qualification in Design History from the University of Oxford and comes to ANTIQUES from the museum world.
+Sarah holds a postgraduate qualification in Design History from the University of Oxford and has a background in art museums.

 MARTIN MINERVA